Changes in COVID-19 hospitalization metrics lead to pandemic daily high for North Carolina

 The region has had the highest regional daily hospitalization count since Oct.
 28.

-The second DHHS one-time change is that it "modified the time that the data are pulled for the dashboard."
+The second DHHS change has do with when the data is pulled.

-"As a result, there will be a one-time artificial decrease in the number of tests, cases and deaths on Friday, as the data will cover 10 hours, as opposed to the standard 24 hours.
-Future data will cover the standard 24-hour period."
+"As a result, there will be a one-time artificial decrease in the number of tests, cases and deaths on Friday, as the data will cover (just) 10 hours, as opposed to the standard 24 hours.
+Future data will cover the standard 24-hour period," DHHS said.

 The Friday report listed 1,779 new cases for an overall total of 305,223.